-See Technical Requirements.
+See Technical Requirements (Links to an external site.).

-For the accessibility and privacy statements of external tools used within courses, go to Accessibility and Privacy Statements.
+For the accessibility and privacy statements of external tools used within courses, go to Accessibility and Privacy Statements (Links to an external site.).

 Online Student Authentication

 UTPB requires that each student who registers for a distance course is the same student who participates in, completes, and receives credit for the course.
 UTPB's Distance Education Policy requires faculty members to employ at least two methods of verification to ensure student identities.
 To access online courses students must login to the UTPB learning management system using their unique personal identifying username and secure password.
 UTPB's Distance Education Policy requires at least one additional student identification method within the course that has been determined and approved by the faculty or academic program.